 The NCAA sponsored a study on the effects of concussions and learned it took at least a full week for athletes to recover and that one concussion makes a player more susceptible for a second.
 Despite this knowledge, the Association waited almost 10 years to begin to make guidelines for concussion best practices.
 Historically, the NCAA left the enforcement of return-to-play rules to the schools.
-Instead of creating one plan for the league, the Association allows each school to create their own policies.
+Instead of drafting one standard return to play protocol, the Association allowed each school to create their own policies.
 With the NCAA creating rules regarding topics ranging from signing autographs to consumption of meals, some feel the NCAA is only concerned with making money and not player safety.

 Even with the changes, the NCAA is still behind the NFL in measurements to keep the brains of players safe from head injury.
 During spring training, the NCAA allows more than half of the practices to be contact, whereas the NFL bans all contact practices.
-While the season is in progress, the NFL limits padded practices to14 total during the 18-week season but NCAA teams can practice twice a week in full pads.
+While the season is in progress, the NFL limits padded practices to 14 total during the 18-week season but, NCAA teams can practice twice a week in full pads.
 Most importantly, the NFL actually has rules for contact practices and concussions but the NCAA relies on guidelines and the discretion of the school.

 Recent lawsuits and increased scrutiny will hopefully change the way the NCAA regulates concussions so athletes can continue to play in a safe environment.